paulchernoch/shy/src/README.md

   - **function calls** - If a token resembling a variable name immediately precedes an opening parenthesis, that name will be interpreted as a function name.
 Shy recognizes the common trigonometric functions, like `sin`, `cos`, and `tan`, as well as `exp`, `ln`, `sqrt` and `abs`.
 The caller can also define their own functions and bind them to an `ExecutionContext`.
 One useful function is `if(test, a, b)`, which takes three expressions: a test returning true or false, a second to return if the test is true, and a third to return if the test is false.
 See method `ExecutionContext::standard_functions` for the full list of predefined functions.
 (Also see method `standard_variables` for the list of predefined constants, including `π, e and φ`.)

+One subset of the functions are the voting functions, that take one or more expressions that evaluate to true or false:

+  -  none - True if None are true
+  -  one - True if Exactly one is true
+  -  any - True if One or more are true
+  -  minority - True if Less than half (but at least one) are true
+  -  half - True if Half or more are true
+  -  majority - True if More than half are true
+  -  twothirds - True if Two-thirds or more are true
+  -  allbutone - True if Exactly one is false
+  -  all - True if All are true
+  -  unanimous - True if All are true OR All are false

+An example expression that calls the majority function:

+`tall = false; dark = true; handsome = true; answer = majority(tall, dark, handsome)`

 If an expression fails due to numbers that are out of range or any other problem, a special error value is returned.

 ## Using the Cache to speed up Expression evaluation